George Cornewall: Career

 Amyand was educated at Eton College then at Christ Church, Oxford, where he graduated Master of Arts in 1769.
 On 18 July 1771 he married Catherine Cornewall, only daughter and heiress of Velters Cornewall of Moccas in Herefordshire, MP.
 In 1771 he assumed by royal licence the surname and arms of Cornewall in lieu of his patronymic, in accordance with the bequest from his father-in-law, an inheritance which included Moccas Park in Herefordshire.
 In 1773 he received a Doctorate of Civil Law from the University of Oxford.

-Cornewall entered Parliament at the 1774 general election, as Member of Parliament for Herefordshire and held the seat until 1796.
+Cornewall entered Parliament at the 1774 general election, as member of parliament for Herefordshire and held the seat until 1796.
 In 1784 he was a member of the St. Alban's Tavern group who tried to bring Fox and Pitt together.
 He was returned again for Herefordshire in a contest at the 1802 general election and was returned again in 1806.
 He decided not to face another contest at the 1807 general election.
-He was volunteer in the Herefordshire Militia and became its colonel in 1805.
+He served in the Herefordshire Militia and became its colonel in 1805.

 Cornewall was owner of a plantation in Grenada, West Indies, and in 1775–81 rebuilt Moccas Court, the family's inherited residence in Herefordshire.
 He inherited Mouse Castle, Cusop but exchanged it.
 In 1800, he sold Frilsham, Berkshire, which his father had purchased in 1762, to Robert Hayward.

 He served as a Family Trustee of the British Museum from 1788 until his death.